1948 Liberal Party of Canada leadership election: Louis St. Laurent

-St. Laurent, 66, was King's personal choice, and King campaigned hard for St. Laurent to win.
+Louis St. Laurent, 66, was King's personal choice, and King campaigned hard for St. Laurent to win.
 King lobbied hard behind the scenes, reversing his earlier pledge not to vote on the first ballot and convincing various other cabinet ministers (as seen below) to enter the race and withdraw in favour of St. Laurent.
 St. Laurent's support was seen as strong throughout the country, especially Ontario and Quebec.
 St. Laurent's convention speech told delegates that his government would fight to prevent the spread of communism abroad, and that the Liberals were the only party capable of bridging the gap between English Canada and French Canada, and respect provincial rights.

 Withdrawn candidates

 King, in his behind the scenes attempt to swing the convention in favour of St. Laurent, convinced the following candidates to run for the leadership but withdraw at the convention to support St. Laurent: